Russell Johnson: After Gilligan's Island

 Johnson once participated in the Ig Nobel award presentation ceremony, credited as "The Professor Emeritus of Gilligan's Island".

-Johnson had a number of guest roles in the radio series "The Adventures of Harry Nile", one of the "Imagination Theater" series produced by Jim French.
+Johnson had a number of guest roles in the radio series The Adventures of Harry Nile, one of the "Imagination Theater" series produced by Jim French.

 Personal life

 Johnson was married three times.
 His first marriage, to Edith Cahoon in 1943, ended in divorce in 1948.

 In 1949 he married his second wife, Kay Cousins, whom he had met while at the Actors' Lab in Hollywood.
 Together they had a daughter, Kim, and a son, David.
 Cousins died on January 20, 1980, in Century City, California.

 In 1982, Johnson married Constance "Connie" Dane, and became stepfather to her son, Courtney Dane.

-It was here that Johnson collaborated with writer Steve Cox on the memoir, "Here on Gilligan's Isle," published in 1993.
+Johnson collaborated with writer Steve Cox on a memoir, Here on Gilligan's Isle, published in 1993.

-Russell's son David Johnson died of AIDS-related complications on October 27, 1994.
+Johnson's son David died of AIDS-related complications on October 27, 1994.
 After his son's diagnosis with AIDS, Johnson frequently helped raise money for AIDS charities.

 Death

 Johnson died from kidney failure at his home in Bainbridge Island, Washington, on January 16, 2014, aged 89.
-His remains were cremated.
 Johnson's memorial service was held a month later.